Project Timeline – How To Manage Big Projects

 Website project example – break your project apart.

 Let’s take a website development project as an example.
-Let’s say today is 21 September and your client needs to launch and go live with their new website by 16 November.
-This gives you 8 weeks for the whole project.
+Let’s say today is 21 Sept and your client needs to launch and go live with their new website by 16 Nov.
+This gives you eight weeks for the whole project.

 Start breaking the project a-part.